Best Time to Cruise the Mediterranean

 You’ve settled on the magical Med for your cruise holiday – now, when should you go?
 The Mediterranean – comprising approximately 20 countries in Southern Europe and North Africa – is a year-round destination but is perhaps best enjoyed via cruise during the spring and summer months.
-Certainly, if you’re seeking optimal weather and long hours of sunlight, this is the best time to go.
+Indeed, this is the best time to go if you’re seeking optimal weather and long hours of sunlight.
 On the other hand, fall and winter are reasonable alternatives if you’d like to avoid the crowds and save money.
-Let’s take a look at the benefits of each cruise season in the Mediterranean.
+Let’s look at the benefits of each cruise season in the Mediterranean.

 Cruising the Mediterranean in Spring